ivan-tkatchev/tab/README.md

 The `&&` and `||` operators are there because otherwise an expression like `a == b & c == d` is parsed as `a == (b & c) == d` and results in a syntax error.

 The "pipe operator" `..` is syntactic sugar meant to make composing code blocks easier.
+(See the section below about 'magic variables'.)
 The following two snippets are equivalent:

     :::tab
     sample(3, :[ seq.@ : head(cut(@,"\t"), 1000)])

     :::tab
     cut(@,"\t") .. head(@, 1000) .. :[ seq.@ ] .. sample(3, @)